antonnazarov/apricot/apricot-application/readme-2.4.txt

 ------------------------------------------
 Apricot DB, Release 2.4, September 2020
 ------------------------------------------
-Added export of the current diagram into PNG and PDF The Advanced Search functionality
+Added export of the current diagram into PNG and PDF (all planned main functionality has been implemented) The Advanced Search functionality
 The bugfixing and refactoring ....................................